← Back to Stock Research

 Qualcomm's 10-K revealed the QTL licensing segment has 71% operating margins versus 30% for QCT chips.
 As the chip business grows faster, blended margins compress despite operational improvements in both segments.
 TKO Group showed the IMG acquisition delivers 26% EBITDA margins versus 39% for core UFC/WWE.
 These segment-level details—especially multi-year trends—enabled forecasting margin trajectories as business mix evolves, typically driving 100-300 basis points difference in long-term margin forecasts.

-Category 5: Working Capital Patterns and Cash Conversion
+Category 5: Cash Conversion

 Found in 14 of 50 companies.